This easy potato leek soup is one of my family’s favorite, the flavor of leek blended with potato’s texture combined

 - In a large saucepan, heat butter on medium-high heat.
 Add the potato and leek in the pan and sauté until they are well coated with butter and the leek gets wilted.

-- Add water and vegetable stock.
+- Add vegetable stock.
 Cover with a lid and bring it to a boil over high heat.
 Keep simmering until the potato is soft.